-Those that aren’t fully insulated or that have occasional drafts could require a model 40 to 50 percent more powerful for effective humidification.
+Those homes that aren’t fully insulated or have occasional drafts could require a model 40 to 50 percent more powerful for effective humidification.
 Alternatively, a home’s owner can remedy those deficiencies.
 This would lead to the need for a less expensive humidifier and a more energy-efficient home, reducing heating system bills.

 Water Tank and Runtime

-Since whole house humidifiers that link into the HVAC system are plumbed in, the supply is continuous.
+Since whole-house humidifiers that link into the HVAC system are plumbed in, the supply is continuous.
 However, a water consumption rating is still generally given.